 If you had a GBS infection in one pregnancy, you have a good chance of having it in another.

-In a 2013 study with 158 participants, 42 percent of the women who had GBS in one pregnancy had it in a subsequent one.
+In a 2013 study with 158 participants, of the women who had GBS in one pregnancy had it in a subsequent one.
 This was a small-scale study.
 It’s important to remember that not all babies develop GBS, even if their mothers test positive for it.

 If you had GBS in a previous pregnancy and your baby became infected, you will be given antibiotics during labor despite results from a current GBS test.

 If you had GBS and your baby did not get it, you’ll be tested routinely in your current pregnancy.
 If the results are positive, you’ll receive antibiotics during delivery.
 If the results are negative, you should talk with your doctor about your options.